VladimirByel/hh_vacancies_database/README.md

 Once one's clicked 'run', the programm will start uploading database of vacancies published by the employers from companies.json.

 Then one will be given several options:
-- To see the number of vacancies the programm could find
+- To see the number of vacancies the programm has been able to find
 - To see the average salary of all the vacancies
 - More is to come